jckhmr/adlab/ansible/README.md

 - Create some regular snapshots, just in case anything goes south when you are conducting your hacking/security research
 - Do not expose the lab to the Internet or rely upon them for production purposes.
 None of the machines are 'hardened' in any way.
 - I've primarily tested this on a Kali 2019.3 environment
+- In the event that any of the playbooks ever 'time-out', from personal experience it's because my computer had simply too many other things running.
+In this case .... kill off anything unnecessary and re-run the playbook command listed above.

 ### Other bits and pieces
 General feedback is welcome ... you can find me on <a href="https://twitter.com/jckhmr_t" target="_blank">twitter (@jckhmr_t)</a>.